What is free software and why is it important?

-Another method to check if the app is free software is: If it is avaialble of F-Droid, then it is free software.
+Another method to check if an app is free software is: If it is avaialble of F-Droid, then it is free software.

 : The comparison of Telegram and Signal is a bit complicated because Telegram allows bridges through which a Telegram channel can be connected with a Matrix room.
 Telegram’s server side is proprietary but Signal’s server side is free.